iov-one/iov-core/docs/KeyBase.md

 ## KeyringEntry

-A `KeyringEntry` contains all of the related `SecretIdentity`, `PublicIdentities` and personality information for an associated `SecretIdentity`.
+A `KeyringEntry` contains all of the related `SeedIdentity`, `PublicIdentities` and personality information for an associated `SeedIdentity`.

-A `SecretIdentity` is only an HD Seed value (`Mnemonic Passphrase`) or a hardware device identifier for a `Ledger`.
+A `SeedIdentity` is only an HD Seed value (`Mnemonic Passphrase`) or a hardware device identifier for a `Ledger`.

-This is a `1:1` relation, where each `KeyringEntry` has one `SecretIdentity`.
+This is a `1:1` relation, where each `KeyringEntry` has one `SeedIdentity`.

 ### Functions:
-- CreateSecretIdentity: Creates a `SecretIdentity`, if the `KeyRingEntry` has none.
+- CreateSeedIdentity: Creates a `SeedIdentity`, if the `KeyRingEntry` has none.
-- RenameSecretIdentity: Changes the label of the `keyringEntry`.
+- RenameSeedIdentity: Changes the label of the `keyringEntry`.
-- DeleteSecretIdentity: Removes the `SecretIdentity` from the `keyringEntry`.
+- DeleteSeedIdentity: Removes the `SeedIdentity` from the `keyringEntry`.
-- ExportSecretIdentity: Exports the `SecretIdentity` in plain text.
+- ExportSeedIdentity: Exports the `SeedIdentity` in plain text.
 Only the type of `HD` can be exported.

 ### Object Definition:
 ```
 "KeyringEntry": {
   "label": "My Account",
-  "SecretIdentity": {
+  "SeedIdentity": {
    "seed": "shift nature mean excess demise mule winter between swing success bitter patch",
    "type": "HD" || "hardware"
   },